sanaareeves7/sanaareeves7ceamls26.github.io/index.md

 ---
 layout: home
-title: Home
+title: About Sanaa
-display_name: Clyde Tandjong                  # <- shown as the big display name on the hero
+display_name: Sanaa Reeves                 # <- shown as the big display name on the hero
 description: My CEAMLS SAIRI Summer Research Site

 motto: "Curious about how research can shape better tools for everyday life."